YuLab-SMU/MicrobiotaProcess/README.md

 # MicrobiotaProcess: an R package for analysis, visualization and biomarker discovery of microbiome

 MicrobiotaProcess is an R package for analysis, visualization and biomarker discovery of microbial datasets.
+It introduces a tidy microbiome data structure paradigm and analysis grammar.
 It supports calculating alpha index and provides functions to visualize rarefaction curves.
 Moreover, it also supports visualizing the abundance of taxonomy of samples.
 And It also provides functions to perform the PCA, PCoA and hierarchical cluster analysis.
 In addition, MicrobiotaProcess also provides a method for the biomarker discovery of metagenome or other datasets.

 ## :writing\_hand: Authors